 The program cost is $450.
 Refunds for the course are not available after August 27, 2018.

 After completing all sessions, participants will receive a certificate of completion from Wake Forest University School of Divinity.

 For more information, please contact John Senior, assistant professor of practical theology and religious leadership.

-This program is possible thanks to the generous support of the Wake Forest University Provost’s Fund for Academic Innovation and the Jesse Ball DuPont Foundation.
+This program is possible thanks to the generous support of the Wake Forest University Provost’s Fund for Academic Innovation and the Jessie Ball DuPont Foundation.